LYNCH·LLP

 Questions about Examiner Rami Rafat Okasha

-No. The 65% figure describes applications already decided.
-It is not a prediction of any specific application's outcome.
+No. The pooled allowance rate describes past decisions only and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION